• Skip to primary navigation

 • Use smooth Biscoff spread for best results.

-• White chocolate can be replaced with semi-sweet or milk chocolate.
+• White chocolate can be replaced with semi-sweet or milk chocolate but you'll lose that classic Biscoff colour.

 FAQ